Richard Rose Morton Academy

 Richard Rose Morton Academy (also known as Morton Academy, formerly Morton School) is a coeducational secondary school with academy status, located in the Morton area of Carlisle, Cumbria, England.

-The school converted to academy status on 1 September 2008, and is in a federation with Richard Rose Central Academy, part of United Learning.
+The school converted to academy status on 1 September 2009, and is in a federation with Richard Rose Central Academy, part of United Learning.

+As Morton School, it was a secondary modern, which became comprehensive in the late 1960s.